Quark anomalous magnetic moment in an extreme magnetic background from perturbative QCD: Anomalous magnetic moment: formalism

 \subsection{Effective mass for the gluons}

 We have introduced a mass term $m_g$ for the gluon in the calculation of the one-loop quark-antiquark-photon vertex in the presence of an extremely large magnetic background.
-This scale is necessary to regulate infrared divergences that appear in this extreme limit\footnote{It is important to note that in this regime, the QED triangle diagram also displays the same infrared divergences and the full AMM calculation at one-loop would also require an IR regularization for the photon that we do not discuss here. }.
-We shall analyze the results in two different scenarios that we motivate in what follows: (i) a fixed scale and (ii) a magnetically-dressed gluon selfenergy.
+This scale is necessary to regulate infrared divergences that appear in this extreme limit\footnote{It is important to note that, in this regime, the QED triangle diagram also displays the same infrared divergences and the full AMM calculation at one loop would also require an IR regularization for the photon that we do not discuss here. }.
+We shall analyze the results in two different scenarios that we motivate in what follows: (i) a fixed scale and (ii) a magnetically-dressed gluon self-energy as shown diagramatically in Fig.\,\ref{fig:triangle-dressed-gluon}.

 First, we consider a fixed infrared scale $m_g\sim 0.3$\,GeV inspired by results for correlation functions in the nonperturbative region of QCD (and in associated pure gauge theories).
-For Landau and linear covariant gauges, different Lattice simulations \cite{Cucchieri:2007md,Bogolubsky:2007ud,Oliveira:2010xc,Bicudo:2015rma}, Schwinger-Dyson equations \cite{Aguilar:2008xm,Mueller:2014tea,Aguilar:2015bud} and infrared models \cite{Dudal:2008sp,Capri:2015ixa,Pelaez:2021tpq} seem to indicate the emergence of an infrared mass scale of this order.
+For Landau and linear covariant gauges, different lattice simulations \cite{Cucchieri:2007md,Bogolubsky:2007ud,Oliveira:2010xc,Bicudo:2015rma}, Schwinger-Dyson equations \cite{Aguilar:2008xm,Mueller:2014tea,Aguilar:2015bud} and infrared models \cite{Dudal:2008sp,Capri:2015ixa,Pelaez:2021tpq} seem to indicate the emergence of an infrared mass scale of this order.

 Second, we analyze the consequences of the intense magnetic background on the gluon polarization tensor to introduce a magnetically-dressed gluon in our triangle diagram computation.
-Following \cite{Fukushima:2011nu,Bandyopadhyay:2016fyd,Ayala:2018ina,Ayala:2019akk}. the gluon polarization tensor in the presence of an intense magnetic field, {\it i.e.} within the LLL approximation, is transverse in the parallel components.
+Following \cite{Fukushima:2011nu,Bandyopadhyay:2016fyd,Ayala:2018ina,Ayala:2019akk}, the gluon polarization tensor in the presence of an intense magnetic field, {\it i.e.} within the LLL approximation, is transverse in the parallel components.
 Hence:

 where

 We shall adopt the chiral-limit approximation $g(m^2/k_\parallel^2)\approx g(0)=1$, so that the remaining dependence is on the perpendicular component of the momentum.
 Notice that the polarization factor is exponentially suppressed for $\boldsymbol{k}_\perp^2 > |eB|$.
 We will consider then $\Pi_g$ as a magnetically dressed gluon squared mass.